mainstreamorganization/mainstreamtoken.com/src/pages/contact/faq.md

 ## General Questions

 ### What is Mainstream Token?
-Mainstream Token ($MAIN) is an experimental digital asset on the Solana blockchain that enables decentralized digital rights management through the Mainstream Token License (MTL) protocol.
+Mainstream Token ($MAIN) is an experimental digital asset on the Solana blockchain that uses parametric licensing to define the decentralized digital rights with Mainstream Token License (MTL) protocol.

 ### How does the MTL protocol work?
 The MTL protocol allows creators to define usage rights and parameters for their digital assets.
-Users must hold $MAIN tokens or follow payment instructions to access licensed content.
+Users must hold $MAIN tokens or other crypto equivalent or follow payment instructions to have right of use to licensed content.

 ### Is this legally binding?
 The MTL protocol is experimental and its legal enforceability depends on jurisdiction and specific circumstances.
 Always consult legal counsel for binding agreements.